LindaLuck/geospatial_ecology/TLS_ecological_application_lab.md

 Working with LiDAR data, different settings will be useful for different purposes.
 During this prac you can adjust display settings to your personal preference.

 **Fun fact:** Next to the scan point in the centre you will see a termite mound built up on a tree trunk.
-After this scan was taken large areas of Litchfield NP were subject to bushfires during the 2019 dry season.
+After this scan was taken, extensive areas of Litchfield NP were subject to bushfires during the 2019 dry season.

 ![Figure 4.](screenshots/Termite_mound.png)

-Here is a photo taken this year during a repeat scan from the same position.
+Here is a photo taken this year during a repeat scan from the same location.
 At this stage only a small piece of charcoaled timber remains of this large tree.
-After another fire there will likely be no visible evidence of a tree having been there.
+Why was this tree consumed by the fire while the one next to it is still standing?
+Could the presence of a termite mound indicate extensive hollowing and therefore susceptibility to fire damage?

 ![Figure 5.](screenshots/Termite_mound2.jpg)

 Consecutive LiDAR scans can be useful for quantifying change over time in wooded systems.
-In this example we can record loss of large trees; other applications include quantification of tree growth or the impact of fire events on the understory.
+In this example we can record loss of large trees and start forming ideas about environmental factors drivning this loss that can then be investigated.
+Other applications include quantification of tree growth or the impact of fire events on the understory.

-**3. Import Scan 26.**
+**3. Import Scan 26 and adjust display settings .**
    * Select point cloud in top left panel
    * Change colour to height ramp *(Edit -> Colours -> Height ramp)*
-   * Repeat for all point clouds
+   * Adjust point size and shading to what works best for you (e.g. I prefer point size 1 and no shading)

 ![Figure 6.](screenshots/Overlap.png)

-For the remainder of this lab I recommend using a height ramp to display the point clouds.
-As these point clouds are not georeferenced, CloudCompare will overlap the files.
-As in Lab 10 we will move and rotate them to align.
+CloudCompare imports the point clouds on top of each other because they are not georeferenced.
+This is because, unlike other scanners, the Leica BLK360 does not have an inbuilt positioning system.
+How would this affect your field protocol?

-**4. Open the Translate and Rotate tool.**
+**4. Configure the Translate and Rotate tool.**
    * Select Scan 26
    * Select Translate/ Rotate tool
    * In the tool deselect Tz